Table of Contents

 In this article, we’ll take a closer look at cryptography basics and the kinds of keys used to decode data.

-The more complicated definition is that it’s the study of mathematical techniques related to aspects of information security, such as data confidentiality, data integrity, entity authentication, and data non-repudiation.
+The more complicated definition of cryptography is that it’s the study of mathematical techniques related to aspects of information security, such as data confidentiality, data integrity, entity authentication, and data non-repudiation.

 Typically, data is encrypted in two ways:

 Symmetric encryption: the same key is used to encrypt and decrypt data.

 Asymmetric encryption: two different keys are used to encrypt and decrypt data.
 One key is used to encrypt and another is used to decrypt.